 - You can choose your beneficiary.

-Purchasing a burial insurance plan is one of the best things you can do to protect yourself and your loved ones.
 A preneed insurance policy is a good option for those who want to handpick all of their preferred services.
 You can lock in a price before your death, which ensures that your wishes can be carried out in full.
-However, the best financial guarantee will come from a final expense policy.
-While you may not be able to select exactly what services you would like, you can leave your requests in a will.

 Whichever policy you choose, be sure to research several companies, since some may offer more competitive features and rates.
-You don’t have to do this alone.
-Contact a licensed HealthMarkets insurance agent today to discuss your options by calling (800) 917-4169 or searching for an agent in your area.
+HealthMarkets can help.
+Contact a licensed insurance agent today to discuss your options by calling (800) 917-4169 or search for a licensed agent in your area today.